Stability in the high-dimensional cohomology of congruence subgroups: Introduction

 Our work focuses on integral (co)homology, so all homology and cohomology groups will have integer coefficients unless otherwise specified.
 The torsion in the integral (co)homology of $\Gamma_n(p)$ is quite complicated even in the low-dimensional case and there are hardly any explicit calculations.
 For $n$ sufficiently large, the groups $\rH_1(\Gamma_n(p))$ and $\rH_2(\Gamma_n(p))$ were respectively computed by Lee--Szczarba \cite{LS} and F. Calegari \cite{calegari}.
 Even $\rH_3(\Gamma_n(p))$ is currently unknown for large $n$.
 There are however homological and representational stability results for the torsion in the low-dimensional homology of congruence subgroups \cite{Char, PU, CEFN,CE,PS,MPW,CMNR,GLcong}.

 In contrast to this complete calculation of the stable rational cohomology and stability results for the torsion, very little is known about the cohomology outside of the stable range, even rationally.
 Let $p$ be an odd prime.
 The virtual cohomological dimension, denoted $\vcd$, of $\Gamma_n(p)$ is known to be $\binom{n}{2}$.
 Since the cohomology groups $\rH^{i}(\Gamma_n(p))$ vanish if $i > \vcd$, we shall refer to $\rH^{\vcd -i}(\Gamma_n(p))$ as the codimension $i$ cohomology.
 When $i$ is small compared to $n$, we informally call this the high-dimensional case.
-This case is even more mysterious than the low-dimensional case and the only calculations known (rational or integral), for a general $n$, exist only in codimension-zero and level three (Lee--Szczarba \cite{LS}): Here $\oSt_n(R)$ denotes the Steinberg module of $\SL_n(R)$.
-In particular, an explicit formula for the dimension of $\rH^{\vcd}(\Gamma_n(p))$ is not known for $p>3$.
+This case is even more mysterious than the low-dimensional case and the only calculations known (rational or integral), for a general $n$, exist only in codimension-zero and levels $2$, $3$, and $5$ (Lee--Szczarba \cite{LS} and \cite{MPP}).
+In particular, Lee--Szczarba \cite{LS}) made the following computation: Here $\oSt_n(R)$ denotes the Steinberg module of $\SL_n(R)$.
 In a series of papers, Ash--Gunnells--McConnell have calculated the codimension-one cohomology of certain finite index subgroups of $\SL_4(\bZ)$; see \cite{AGM1, AGM2, AGM3}.

 Since $\oSt_n(\bF_p)$ is a free abelian group of rank $p^{\binom{n}{2}}$, the calculation \eqref{eq:LS-calc} shows that the codimension-zero cohomology does not stabilize in the classical sense.
 However, for $n \geq 3$, it does admit a uniform description independent of $n$ -- it is the Steinberg module for each $n$.
 This is the key feature of {\bf representation stability}.